Apple Watch Ultra 2 Review: Reaching for the top

 Fitness tracking at the forefront

 I’ve been using the Apple Watch Ultra 2 for a month and just did my first 5km run in about ten years.
 The watch may excel when pushed to its limits, but day-to-day, it’s still an above-average fitness tracker.
-And, I’ve found it to be a great motivator.
+And I’ve found it to be a great motivator.

 Throughout this review month, I ran 50km, biked for 70km and did around five hours of yoga and strength training on Apple Fitness+.
 These are goals that I’ve been wanting to accomplish for years, but having to justify the extra-expensive fitness tracker on my wrist definitely helped me push through more than one demotivational wall.

-I’ll also mention that even small things like the awards for doing my first 5K put a smile on my face, and a few days later, when I ran faster and got an award for my fastest 5K, it lit a competitive streak in me that makes me want to push myself to beat my high score every time step outside.
+I’ll also mention that even small things like the awards for doing my first 5km put a smile on my face, and a few days later, when I ran faster and got an award for my fastest 5km, it lit a competitive streak in me that makes me want to push myself to beat my high score every time step outside.

 The amount of data you get from a running workout is fantastic, with the ability to set pretty much any metric on your watch face when exercising.
 While running, I’m happy that my music controls are built into the Apple Workouts app and that Siri reads my split time every KM.
 I do wish double tap would be more useful since, right now, it does nothing until you swipe over to the Now Playing controls.
 Then it will play/pause your music, but since I’ve already had to swipe over, it’s a bit redundant.